sifat1992/WinPyTher/README.md

 Flir A400--> NETGEAR 5-Port Gigabit Ethernet Switch (GS305P).
 Camera has blue light blinking and the green light, also on Gigabit Ethernet Switch (GS305P), and the switch ports light up green when connected properly.

-## Making the camera talk to the laotop:
+## Making the camera talk to the laptop:
 1. Find camera IP address:
 CMD method:
 ```